Ahmed-Bishr/Logical_Gates/README.md

 - **Case Insensitivity**: The program accepts both uppercase (`T`, `F`) and lowercase (`t`, `f`) inputs for `P` and `Q`.
 All inputs are automatically converted to lowercase.
 - **Input Validation**: The program ensures that only valid inputs (`t` or `f`) are accepted for `P` and `Q`.
 Invalid inputs prompt the user to re-enter the values.
 - **Interactive Menu**: Users can select from six logical operations or exit the program.
+- **Truth Table Generation**: The program can generate a complete truth table for all logical gates, showing the results for all possible combinations of `P` and `Q`.

 ## Usage